HappyPress/Base/readme.txt

 == Credits ==

-HappyPress Base is packed full of the following wholesome goodness:
+HappyBase is packed full of the following wholesome goodness:

 - [Unsemantic](http://unsemantic.com), which is licensed under GPL and MIT license
 - [Modernizr](http://modernizr.com), which is licensed under the MIT license